 In addition to core classes in English, mathematics, science and social studies, the District offers a wide variety of electives as diverse as our students themselves.
 Students choose from courses in broadcast journalism, animal science, aerospace engineering, 3D animation, pharmacology, sports marketing, video game design and art history, just to name a few.
 FISD strives to provide authentic, real-world learning experiences in which students can explore their interests and get a jumpstart on a future career.
-Students are encouraged to challenge themselves in a growing number of Advanced Placement (AP) and Pre-AP courses and dual-credit opportunities are available through a partnership with Collin College and the University of North Texas.
+Students are encouraged to challenge themselves in a growing number of Advanced Placement (AP), International Baccalaureate (IB) and Advanced courses.
+Dual-credit opportunities are available through partnerships with Collin College and the University of North Texas.

 Frisco ISD believes nothing is more important than hiring the best people to work with students each day and providing them with the best possible support and resources.
 Salaries and benefits are competitive to attract and retain the highest quality teaching staff.